bitfireAT/davx5-manual/accounts_collections.rst

 Personal collections
 =====================
-Collections are considered personal if listed in the homeset of ``current-user-principal``.
+Collections are considered personal if listed in the home set of ``current-user-principal``.
+In case the Base URL (:ref:`What is the Base URL?`) points to a principal, DAVx⁵ assumes this principal to be the ``current-user-principal``.
 To filter out non-personal collections, select "Show only personal" in the action menu (⋮).
 Deselect it to show all collections again.

 .. note::
    The ``DAV:owner`` property has no relevance for whether a collection is considered personal.
 A collection with ``DAV:owner`` set to the ``current-user-principal`` need not be considered personal.
 Likewise a personal collection may be "owned" by a principal different from the ``current-user-principal``.